bodkan/slendr/README.md

-## Spatial Simulations for Population Genetics in R & SLiM
+## Spatio-temporal Population Genetics Simulations in R

 ### *Overview* <a href='https://www.slendr.net'><img src="man/figures/logo.png" align="right" height="139"/></a>

-*slendr* is an R package for simulating spatially-explicit genomic data.
+*slendr* is an R package which has been primarily designed for simulating spatially-explicit genomic data on real and abstract geographic landscapes.
 It allows to programmatically and visually encode spatial population boundaries and temporal dynamics across a geographic landscape (leveraging real cartographic data or abstract, user-defined landscapes), and specify population divergences and geneflow events based on an arbitrary graph of demographic history.

-Its strength comes from combining the flexibility of R with its wealth of libraries for graphics, geospatial analysis and statistics, with the power of the forward population genetics simulator [SLiM](https://messerlab.org/slim/) and its [massive library](http://benhaller.com/slim/SLiM_Manual.pdf) of features for simulating genomic data.

-The goal of *slendr* is to provide a convenient R interface for defining arbitrary complex spatial (and [non-spatial](articles/vignette-04-nonspatial-models.html)) models of population history and execute them automatically by SLiM as a backend engine, all without having to leave the convenience of the R environment.
+Additionally, it provides features for simulating large-scale non-spatial population genetics models entirely from R, using both [SLiM](https://messerlab.org/slim/) and [*msprime*](https://tskit.dev/msprime/docs/) as simulation back ends, all without having to leave the convenience of the R environment.

 By default, output data is saved in a [tree-sequence](https://tskit.dev/learn.html#what) format, allowing efficient simulations of genome-scale and population-scale data.
-The R package also provides basic functionality for processing the simulated tree-sequence outputs and for calculating the most frequently used population genetics statistics by implementing an interface to the tree-sequence library [tskit](https://tskit.dev) via the [reticulate](https://rstudio.github.io/reticulate/index.html) package. *slendr* can also serve as a tool for simulating data from non-spatial models, making it possible to write entire simulation and analytic pipelines entirely from R.
+The R package also provides basic functionality for processing the simulated tree-sequence outputs and for calculating the most frequently used population genetics statistics by implementing an interface to the tree-sequence library [tskit](https://tskit.dev) via the [reticulate](https://rstudio.github.io/reticulate/index.html) package.

+By utilizing the flexibility of R with its wealth of libraries for graphics, geospatial analysis and statistics, with the power of the population genetics simulators SLiM and *msprime* for executing simulations automatically in the background, the *slendr* R package makes it possible to write entire simulation and analytic pipelines without the need to leave the R environment.

 -----------